iSahilSharma/bits-and-pieces/README.md

 ## Method Safety and Method Idempotency:
 A method is considered safe when it doesn't change the resource representation.
 A method is considered idempotent when it can be called multiple times with the same result.
+In simple terms, a method is idempotent when performing certain operations cam be applied multiple times without changing the result.

 <table>
 <tr>